The importance of building relationships in leadership positions

 Any healthy relationship must allow both sides to put themselves in the shoes of the other.
 From a leader’s perspective, it’s important to remember that your employees see a side of the company you don’t.
 Situations may look different to them than they do to you, and their perspective is no less correct or valuable than yours or anyone else’s.

 The ability to see things from the employee’s point of view not only helps build your relationships, it’s an asset to your business’s bottom line too.
 A recent study found that empathy was the most important leadership skill in business.
-76% of employees with self-reported empathetic leaders reported feeling consistently engaged at work as opposed to 32% of their counterparts without empathetic leaders.
+76% of employees with self-reported empathetic leaders disclosed feeling consistently engaged at work as opposed to 32% of their counterparts without empathetic leaders.
 61% of those in the first group also reported feeling innovative at work as opposed to only 13% in the latter group.

 Frustration and conflict often form as a result of assumptions made about someone’s approach to an issue.
 If you’re having a difficult time understanding why someone is behaving the way they are, try to keep your mind open and encourage them to help you understand.
 You’ll also learn about yourself in the process.